 “St Leonard's Road School are still in lockdown despite the other schools being released.
 We will be advised by the police once we can release our children to go home.
 Thank you for your patience and please do not attempt to enter the school,” read a notice on St Leonard's Road Schools' website.

-Journalist and CEO Sam Hudson had noticed parents complaining about St Leonard’s Road School Facebook page, which had no communication about the developments; so he emailed the Police Media Team for comment on why the school was still in lockdown as the parents were concerned.
+Journalist and Founder Sam Hudson had noticed parents complaining about St Leonard's Road School Facebook page, which had no communication about the developments; so he emailed the Police Media Team for comment on why the school was still in lockdown as the parents were concerned.

 Police were contacted for comment on the situation at around 4:30 pm, receiving a response at around 4:50 pm.

 A spokesperson from the Police Media Team said given it was the end of the schooling day, after 3 pm, Police began a graduated release of students in cooperation with the schools impacted.

 “Due to a miscommunication on the ground there was a delay in the gradual lift of the lockdown at St Leonard's Road School,” said the spokesperson.

 “The lockdown at all three schools has now lifted.”

 The school was put out of lockdown at around 4:45 pm.

 When some parents were spoken to and interviewed by thisquality, they were not happy.